WinWarbler Logging

 End time QSO end time no TIME_OFF

-eQSL check to indicate that the call is known to participate in eQSL.cc if expanded APP_DXKeeper_EQSL_MEMBER
+eQSL check to indicate that the call is an Authenticity Guaranteed member of eQSL.cc if expanded APP_DXKeeper_EQSL_MEMBER

 IOTA IOTA tag if expanded IOTA